JoramKeijser/JoramKeijser.github.io/_posts/2022-04-21-mutations.md

 Imagine you’re on a hike, trying to work your way up a mountain.
 Unfortunately, it's a foggy day, so you can see your immediate surroundings but not the mountain top.
 In which direction do you decide to walk?
 Your intuition probably tells you to choose the direction in which the terrain around you rises most rapidly.
-And this intuition makes sense: without knowledge about the overall landscape, the immediate direction of steepest ascent is the most promising[^1].
+And this intuition makes sense: Without knowledge about the overall landscape, the immediate direction of steepest ascent is the most promising[^1].

 [^1]: According to my partner, who is Swiss, hiking in foggy mountains can be dangerous.
 So you should actually try to head home rather than up.

 The same intuition underlies many optimisation algorithms, including those that power deep neural networks.
 Instead of changing hiking directions, these algorithms change network parameters, and instead of getting up a mountain, they improve the network’s performance.
-But the basic idea is the same: make a change in the direction of steepest improvement.
+But the basic idea is the same: Make a change in the direction of steepest improvement.

 Mathematically, the direction of steepest improvement is known as the gradient of the objective function, and the overall approach is known as gradient ascent (or descent, if we’re dealing with an objective like a cost that should be minimised).
 Optimization algorithms that don’t use gradients are typically less sample efficient than algorithms that do, and deep learning would not enjoy its current success without them[^2].

-[^2]: The relative sample complexity of gradient-free vs. gradient-based algorithms might indicate whether evolution could only produce the results it used gradient estimates.
+[^2]: Perhaps the relative sample complexity of gradient-free vs. gradient-based algorithms could indicate whether evolution's results would require gradient estimates.

 Yet, evolution by natural selection --- arguably the most impressive optimisation algorithm we know --- does not exploit this powerful principle.
-At least it doesn’t according to conventional wisdom, which says evolution relies on random genetic changes (mutations).
+At least it doesn’t according to conventional wisdom, which says that evolution relies on random genetic changes (mutations).
 Futuyma and Kirkpatrick write in their authoritative textbook *Evolution*:

 > Mutations are random with respect to what will improve survival and reproduction.
 New conditions do not increase the frequency of mutations that are beneficial in those conditions.